cos404/PetsHome/README.md

 - uploading images to shelters
 - addition pets and associating with shelter
 - pet and shelter policy
+- edititng shelter can curator and employee
+- role rigghts
+- showing schedule on shelter page

 ### ENUMS:
 - Staff